Supriyosaha1/Department_project-II/doc/src/params.md

 #### `[worker]`
-The section `[worker]` assigns the computational domain and list of photons for each worker ?
+The section `[worker]` is used to define runtime parameters of the workers.
+This section is read by `module_worker.f90`.

 | Parameter        | Default Value           | Fortran type       | Description |
 |:------------|:----------------|:-------------|:------------|